farmOS/farmOS-map/README.md

 Features can be selected, modified, moved, and deleted.
 This will add the Edit control to the map instance as `instance.edit`.

-#### Importing and exporting WKT
+#### Importing and exporting WKT / GeoJSON

-There are three methods on the Edit control for importing and exporting geometries in Well Known Text (WKT) format: `getWKT`, `setWKT` and `wktOn`.
+There are some methods on the Edit control for importing and exporting geometries in Well Known Text (WKT) and GeoJSON format:

-`getWKT` simply returns a string in WKT format for all the features on the drawing layer, while `setWKT` takes a string in WKT and adds it as a feature to the drawing layer.
-You can add event listeners for particular editing interactions with `wktOn`:
+- `getWKT` / `getGeoJSON` - returns a string containing all the features on the drawing layer.
+- `setWKT` / `setGeoJSON` - takes a string and adds its features to the drawing layer.
+This replaces any existing features in the layer.
+- `wktOn` / `geoJSONOn` - add event listeners for particular editing interactions.
+See example below:

 ```js
 const myMap = farmOS.map.create("map", { drawing: true });